MKTPR/VARpedia/README.md

 Running
 ---------------------
-This project includes a running script if you simply want to run a release jar.
+THIS PROGRAM MUST BE RUN UNDER A FRESH INSTALL OF THE OFFICIAL UPDATED IMAGE PROVIDED BY THE SENTENG206 COURSE This project includes a running script if you simply want to run a release jar.
 Simple use the command `sudo ./runscript` to run the program

 License